WOODCHIPS

 When do the surveys take place?

 Every week, from April to October, a small group of our volunteers walk a fixed route (called a transect) through Chipstead Valley, recording butterfly species and numbers.
 These are then added to the nationwide database of Butterfly Conservation (UKBMS).
 We report on the figures weekly and the totals at the end of the year.
-Last year we spotted a record 5,750 butterflies across 36 species.
-One fine day last July we recorded no fewer than 1,066.
+In one season we spotted a record 5,750 butterflies across 36 species, including one fine July day wth a tally of no fewer than 1,066.

 Can anyone join in?